Pleasure, joy and positive emotional experiences in abortion escorts after 17 weeks of gestation

 Pleasure in physical intimacy

-Interviewees also highlighted the positive emotional impacts of the bodily practice of accompaniment, describing how accompaniment allows and necessitates physical intimacy and trust and creates emotional bonds between the accompanied and the escorts, as well as between the escorts themselves.
-Accompanied abortions during the second trimester involve considerable physical processes: bodily changes, cramping, intense pain and expulsion of the contents of the uterus, including blood and tissue, through the vagina.
-Andrea, an Argentinean escort, describes these experiences as "intimate," explaining that escorting "involves sharing not only bodies and taking care of bodies, but also a moment that is very intimate."
-She is amazed by this intimacy, and shares her appreciation and surprise "that they [abortionists] allow you to participate in a moment as intimate as an abortion."
+The interviewees also highlighted the positive emotional impacts of the physical practice of accompaniment, describing how accompaniment requires and fosters physical intimacy and trust, creating emotional bonds both between the people being accompanied and the accompanists, as well as among the accompanists themselves.
+Second-trimester abortions involve considerable physical processes: bodily changes, cramps, intense pain, and the expulsion of uterine contents, including blood and tissue, through the vagina.
+Andrea, an Argentine accompanist, describes these experiences as “intimate,” explaining that accompaniment “involves not only sharing and caring for bodies, but also a moment that is very intimate.”
+She is amazed by this intimacy and shares her appreciation and surprise “that they [the people having abortions] allow you to participate in such an intimate moment as an abortion.”

 On-site accompaniment also involves intimacy in the sense of physical contact.
 In this sense, Sandra, an accompanier from Chile, describes a key moment during the accompaniment of a woman who had an abortion: